renefritze/22-10-mardi-workshop/slides/fritze2022_2210mardiworkshop_slides.md

 ---

+# The near future

+- Learn more from existing interopability projects like xSDK, FlexiBLAS, preCICE, FitBenchmarking
+- Complete native, parametrized test suites for all drivers

+---

 # The future

 - Evolve the prototype with pyMOR as an incubator.
 - Reach out to other potential pilot users.
-- Provide abstractions for the benchmark framework.
+- Provide abstractions for the benchmark framework (MaRDI TA2).

 ---